How to ‘top up’ a Marriott Bonvoy hotel free night certificate

 This was a welcome move by Marriott.
 It’s still not perfect, of course.

 The ability to top-up by 15,000 points seems to have been plucked out of the air.
 Why not let me book any room, and save 25,000 points on the cost?
-I can’t think of a single good reason not to do that, and one very obvious bad reason – it hurts people who only redeem for high-end hotels.
+I can’t think of a single good reason not to do this, and one very obvious bad reason – it hurts people who only redeem for high-end hotels.

 You can apply here for the Marriott Bonvoy American Express card.